MNP612/fb_msg_counter/README.md

   * A specific date range of information.
 If you don't select a date range, you'll request all the information for the categories you've selected.
 * Click **Create File** to confirm the download request.

 After you've made a download request, it will appear as **Pending** in the **Available** Files section of the Download Your Information Tool.
-It may take several days for us to finish preparing your download request
+It may take several days for us to finish preparing your download request.

 Once we've finished preparing your download request, we'll send a notification letting you know it's ready.